 No experience necessary, although if you've taken a 101 or Intro class with me before (or equivalent with another teacher) and were contemplating a 201 class this would be an excellent refresher plus A LOT of new skills :)

-Registration opens MONDAY, DECEMBER 12th at 10am, in person and online.
+Registration opens MONDAY, DECEMBER 11th at 10am, in person, by telephone and online.

 Maiwa classes go VERY QUICKLY, and often sell out on the first day of registration, don't delay if this is something you were interested in :)

 Historic tapestries are some of the largest artworks ever made, yet the essence of this technique can fit on your kitchen table and requires only a small portable frame and some imagination.

 This workshop will ground students in proper technique so they can confidently create and explore individual styles of weaving.
 With the basics in hand, we will expand the fundamentals of tapestry weaving into more exploratory and contemporary weaving practices.